avaneev/prvhash/README.md

 length affects the size of this "space of generators", permitting the function to produce quality hashes for any required hash length.

 How does it work?
-First of all, this PRNG system, represented by the hash function, does not work with numbers in a common sense: it works with entropy, or random sequences of bits.
+First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with entropy, or uniformly-random sequences of bits.
 The current "expression" of system's overall internal entropy (which is almost uniformly-random with a few anomalies) - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a similar random value.
 Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
 The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, the hash word produced on previous rounds, and the message.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy; message's distribution becomes irrelevant.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy;
+message's distribution becomes irrelevant.
 The message "shifts" the system into a new state, predictated by previous messages.
 Mixing the `Seed` with the hash word partly restores the normal distribution of `Seed`'s and `lcg`'s lower 32 bits.
 Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow normal distribution and uniformity, irrespective of the distribution anomalies of the `Seed` itself.
 The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.

-With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the generation will continue in the space predictated by this initial word.
+With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the core hash function, and then the generation will continue in the space predictated by this initial word.
 Every bit of entropy matters.